Charging & Remissions Policy

 4. Whilst this is the case, activities may not proceed if the school determines an activity to be financially unviable.

-5. The Headteacher is responsible for ensuring compliance with School’s Policies and Procedures.
-This procedure applies to all William Edwards School staff.
+5. The Headteacher is responsible for ensuring compliance with School’s and Trust’s policies and procedures.
+This procedure applies to all Trust staff.

-6. For reference: the school day means 8.35am till 3pm, normally Monday to Friday.
+6. For reference: the school day means registration time to normal end of the school day, normally Monday to Friday.
 Days classified as school days are set annually and are available to all stakeholders through the school’s website.

-8. Provision of Education – No charge shall be made in relation to the education of registered students where education is provided during school hours.
-Where education is provided outside of school hours, no charge shall be made provided it is required as part of the syllabus for a prescribed public examination or part of the National Curriculum.
+8. Provision of Education and Activity – No charge shall be made in relation to the education of registered students where education is provided during school hours.
+Where education or activities are provided outside of school hours, no charge shall be made provided it is required as part of the syllabus for a prescribed public examination or part of the National Curriculum.
+Activities can include before and after school clubs.

 9. Community Education & Lettings – The school has the right to charge any user for the right of access to community education/lettings activities and facilities used for this purpose.